valentinas-bogdanovicius/ElvinTheKing/README.md

 1. **Fetch Task**: Retrieves the oldest open/reopened Jira ticket from a specified project
 2. **Prepare Workspace**: Clones or updates the Git repository
-3. **Invoke BA Agent**: Uses Gemini AI to analyze the ticket and generate a specification
+3. **Invoke BA Agent**: Uses AI to analyze the ticket and generate a specification
-4. **Invoke Coding Agent**: Uses Gemini AI to implement code changes based on the specification
+4. **Invoke Coding Agent**: Uses AI to implement code changes based on the specification
 5. **Apply Changes**: Creates a new Git branch, applies patches, commits, and pushes
 6. **Update Jira**: Comments on the ticket and transitions it to "In Review"